nplrkn/alsoran/documentation/backlog.md

 # NEXT UP
 ## SCALE OUT / MULTIPLE TNLA
-- Use revision number to ignore out of date refreshes
 - Failure and retry to set up / join NG / F1 / E1
 - Switchover of UE on dead worker - RAN initiated
 - Switchover of UE on dead worker - AMF initiated